Juvenile Monitoring & Sampling

 - 2 March 2017: The method to calculate the number of samples/tows for Chipps Island was corrected.

 - 16 February 2017: An oversight related to the inclusion of marked fish in the reporting of "unmarked" fish was addressed.

-- Water Temperature and Flow at Bend Bridge (BND), Colousa (COL), Wilkins Slough (WLK), Hood (SRH), Freeport (FPT), and Vernalis (VNS) are courtesty of CDEC.
+- Water Temperature and Flow associated with juvenile monitoring locations: Bend Bridge (BND), Colousa (COL), Wilkins Slough (WLK), Hood (SRH), Freeport (FPT), and Vernalis (VNS) are courtesty of CDEC.
 Data loaded daily.

 - "older" juvenile: 8/1-10/31 sum of winter and spring, 11/1-7/31 winter only